 - 1. Soft cloth. - 2.
 Brush for cleaning.
 Use the brush on all surfaces and orifices.
 Also use your brush for daily cleaning and battery handling. - 3.
 Wire loop.
-Use the wire loop to clean the earmould. - 4.
-Magnet.
-Use the magnet to lift and replace the battery.
+Use the wire loop to clean the earmould.

-If the microphone inlets are clogged, gently brush across the microphone inlets with the brush.
+If the microphone inlets are clogged, gently brush across the microphone inlets with the brush